-The good news is, the connections you’ve worked to create can help you navigate uncertainty.
+Despite reopening, there’s a large amount of uncertainty.
+The good news is, the connections fostered through the crisis can help you continue to navigate it.
 One major benefit of digital communication is an enhanced ability to take advantage of feedback.

 Customers can post feedback on Google or Yelp, as well as social media posts.
 You can ask clients to tell you what they’re worried about or what they think will happen next; you might even send out more formal surveys.
 Customers are likely to be pleased you asked for their opinion and even more so if you use their input to better serve them.
-Plus, since this type of feedback happens in writing, it’s easier for you to track them and ensure updates get made.
+Plus, since this type of feedback happens in writing, it’s easier for you to track it and ensure updates get made.

 Embrace the competition

-Small business is the backbone of the U.S. economy.
+Small businesses are the backbone of the U.S. economy.
 They provide half of U.S. jobs and the majority of American consumers shop at a small business at least once a week.
 That means the community created by small business is essential to how we live and function.
 Business owners have an opportunity now to solidify that community in a way that benefits not just small business, but the country as a whole.